-1. Bowhead whale: potentially 200+ years old(opens in new tab)
+10. Bowhead whale: potentially 200+ years old(opens in new tab)

-Bowhead whales (Balaena mysticetus) are the longest living mammals.
-The Arctic and subarctic whales' exact lifespan is unknown but stone harpoon tips found in some harvested individuals prove that they comfortably live over 100 years, and may live more than 200 years, according to the National Oceanic and Atmospheric Administration (opens in new tab) (NOAA).
+Bowhead whales (Balaena mysticetus) are the longest-living mammals.
+The Arctic and sub-Arctic whales' exact life span is unknown, but stone harpoon tips found in some harvested individuals prove that they comfortably live over 100 years and may live more than 200 years, according to the National Oceanic and Atmospheric Administration (opens in new tab) (NOAA).

 The whales have mutations in a gene called ERCC1, which is involved with repairing damaged DNA, that may help protect the whales from cancer, a potential cause of death.
 Furthermore, another gene, called PCNA, has a section that has been duplicated.
-This gene is involved in cell growth and repair, and the duplication could slow aging, Live Science previously reported (opens in new tab).
+This gene is involved in cell growth and repair, and the duplication could slow aging, Live Science previously reported.

-2. Rougheye rockfish: 200+ years old(opens in new tab)
+9. Rougheye rockfish: 200+ years old(opens in new tab)

-3. Freshwater pearl mussel: 250+ years old(opens in new tab)
+8. Freshwater pearl mussel: 250+ years old(opens in new tab)

 Freshwater pearl mussels are an endangered species.
-Their population is declining due to a variety of human-related factors, including damage and changes to the river habitats they depend on, according to the International Union for Conservation of Nature (opens in new tab) (IUCN).
+Their population is declining due to a variety of human-related factors, including damage and changes to the river habitats they depend on, according to the International Union for Conservation of Nature (opens in new tab).

-4. Greenland shark: 272+ years old(opens in new tab)
+7. Greenland shark: 272+ years old(opens in new tab)

 Greenland sharks (Somniosus microcephalus) live deep in the Arctic and North Atlantic oceans.
 They can grow to be 24 feet (7.3 meters) long and have a diet that includes a variety of other animals, including fish and marine mammals such as seals, according to the St. Lawrence Shark Observatory (opens in new tab) in Canada.

-5. Tubeworm: 300+ years old(opens in new tab)
+6. Tubeworm: 300+ years old(opens in new tab)

-A 2017 study published in the journal The Science of Nature (opens in new tab) found that Escarpia laminata, a species of tubeworm living on the ocean floor in the Gulf of Mexico, regularly lives up to 200 years, and some specimens survive for more than 300 years.
-Tubeworms have a low death rate with few natural threats, such as a lack of predators, which has helped them evolve to have such long lifespans.
+A 2017 study published in the journal The Science of Nature (opens in new tab) found that Escarpia laminata, a cold-seep species of tube worm in the Gulf of Mexico, regularly lives up to 200 years, and some specimens survive for more than 300 years.
+Tube worms have a slow metabolism and few natural threats (such as predators), which has helped these creatures evolve such long life spans.

-6. Ocean quahog clam: 500+ years old(opens in new tab)
+5. Ocean quahog clam: 500+ years old(opens in new tab)

-7. Black coral: 4,000+ years old(opens in new tab)
+4. Black coral: 4,000+ years old(opens in new tab)

-8. Glass sponge: 10,000+ years old(opens in new tab)
+3. Glass sponge: 10,000+ years old(opens in new tab)

 Sponges are made up of colonies of animals, similar to corals, and can also live for thousands of years.
-Glass sponges are among the longest living sponges on Earth.
+Glass sponges are among the longest-living sponges on Earth.
 Members of this group are often found in the deep ocean and have skeletons that resemble glass, hence their name, according to NOAA (opens in new tab).
 A 2012 study published in the journal Chemical Geology (opens in new tab) estimated that a glass sponge belonging to the species Monorhaphis chuni was about 11,000 years old.
 Other sponge species may be able to live even longer.

-9. Turritopsis dohrnii: potentially immortal(opens in new tab)
+2. Turritopsis dohrnii: potentially immortal(opens in new tab)

-10. Hydra: also potentially immortal(opens in new tab)
+1. Hydra: potentially immortal(opens in new tab)

-Hydra is a group of small invertebrates with soft bodies that look a bit like jellyfish.
-Like Turritopsis dohrnii, Hydras also have the potential to live forever.
-These invertebrates are largely made up of stem cells (opens in new tab), which continually regenerate through duplication or cloning.
-Hydras don't live forever under natural conditions because of threats like predators and disease, but without these external threats, they could be immortal.
+Hydra is a group of small invertebrates with soft bodies that slightly resemble jellyfish and, like T. dohrnii, have the potential to live forever.
+These invertebrates are largely made up of stem cells, which continually regenerate through duplication or cloning, so these animals don't deteriorate as they get older.
+They do die under natural conditions because of threats such as predators and disease, but without these external dangers, they could keep regenerating forever.